OData/v3ProtocolDocument/OData.markdown

 OData supports a set of built-in functions that can be used within filter operations.
 The following table lists the available functions.
 For a full description of the syntax used when building requests, see [OData URI Conventions](OData_URI_Conventions).

-Note: No ISNULL or COALESCE operators are not defined.
+Note: No ISNULL or COALESCE operators are defined.
 Instead, there is a null literal which can be used in comparisons.

 <table border="1">
   <tr>